Park Plastic Surgery: Frederick K. Park, MD, FACS

 Do you get a new bellybutton during a full tummy tuck?

 You will keep your bellybutton, but it will likely look better after abdominoplasty.
 Dr. Park carefully releases it from the surrounding stretched abdominal skin, pulls the skin down to the pubic area, creates a new opening for the bellybutton, trims away the excess, and carefully stitches the bellybutton in place.
-The skin that will surround your bellybutton after surgery will be smooth and firm much like it was before pregnancy or weight loss.
+The skin surrounding your bellybutton after surgery will be smooth and firm, much like before pregnancy or weight loss.

 Will tummy tuck scars go away?